Kharacternyk/barva/README.rst

 ---

 ``barva-git`` `is available in AUR <https://aur.archlinux.org/packages/barva-git/>`_.
-You can use AUR only if you run an Arch-based machine.
+You can use AUR only if you run an Arch-based distribution.
+You have to install manually otherwise, see the section below.

-Look below to find how to run on a non Arch-based machine.

 ------
 Manual